SrijitaBHU/HeartDiseasePrediction/README.md

 # HeartDiseasePrediction
-When a person enters his report(engiography) in the system the disease is predicted.
+When a person enters his report(angiography) in the system the disease is predicted.